Unix and GNU/Linux Docs - Listed and Explained

 These main categories can have subsections.
 For example, manpages for the Perl programming language are in the section 3perl instead of 3 directly.

-If the section of a particular man page is important, by convention it is mentioned in parentheses after the name, such as crontab(1) and crontab(5).
+When referring to a manpage, by convention the section is listed in parentheses after the name, such as crontab(1) and crontab(5).

 Opening Manpages

 To open a man page, simply invoke man [SECTION] TERM.
-For example, run man man to open a manpage of man itself.
+For example, run man man to open a manpage for man itself.
+Press q to exit.

 SECTION is optional and defaults to the first section in which the requested manpage is found.